axibase/atsd/tutorials/getting-started-portal.md

 # Getting Started: Portals

-## Create Portal
+## Create a Portal

-[Portal](../portals/README.md) is a collection of [widgets](https://axibase.com/products/axibase-time-series-database/visualization/widgets/) displayed on one page.
+A [portal](../portals/README.md) is a collection of [widgets](https://axibase.com/products/axibase-time-series-database/visualization/widgets/) displayed on one page.
-The portal can be `template` whereas it can display data for any entity of the given type (entity is often passed as parameter).
-The portal can also be `regular`, in which case the entity is defined in the configuration text.
-In this exercise we will create a **regular** portal for `br-1905` entity.
+The portal may be `template` whereby the portal displays data for any entity of the given type.
+The portal can also be `regular`, in which case the entity is defined in the configuration text by the user.
+This article creates a **regular** portal for `br-1905` entity.

-Click on **Portals** link in the top menu.
+Click the **Portals** link in the top menu.

 Click **Create**.